 How Shopper Approved Works

 Shopper Approved automates the process of collecting reviews once someone has downloaded or purchased an item from your website.
 Yes, you can collect random reviews, but the idea is to get reviews from actual customers.
+This customer review based credibility is one of several ways e-commerce businesses stay competitive against sales giants, such as Amazon.

 - It is best to put your review request form or pop-up on the “thank you” page after someone has downloaded or purchased an item from you.
 On this page, they are given an initial survey which is displayed as either a pop-up or inline.